Setting up a limited liability company

 You can usually file the start-up notification of a limited liability company electronically in the online service of the Business Information System.
 A limited liability company must be submitted for registration within three months of the signing of the Memorandum of Association.
 Otherwise the company formation will expire.

 Please include your company name, line of business, fiscal year, business address and contact information in the start-up notification.
 Also include the names and personal identity numbers of the partners, the Board members and the Managing Director.
 The service will create a Memorandum of Association and the Articles of Association on the basis of the submitted information.

 Add a declaration given by the Board of Directors and the possible Managing Director regarding compliance with the provisions of the Limited Liability Companies Act to the start-up notification.
 Sign the notification, pay for it and send it.
 The Finnish Patent and Registration Office will verify the legality of the Articles of Association and the name of your company and enter your company in the Trade Register.

 If necessary, register your company also in the Tax Administration’s Prepayment, Employers’ and VAT registers.
 When your company has been registered, remember to also notify the Trade Register of the beneficial owners of your company.
 There is a separate notification for it at the Business Information System (in Finnish)Opens in a new window..

-Alternatively, you can send the start-up notification and related documents on paper.
+Alternatively, you can send the start-up notification and the accompanying documents on paper.
 You can find them in the start-up package compiled by the Finnish Patent and Registration Office.
 The processing time of a paper notification is often longer than that of an electronic notification.